alexandrainst/alexandra_ai/README.md

 - _Your name here?_ :tada:

 ## Maintainers

-The following are the core maintainers of the `aiai` package:
+The following are the core maintainers of the `alexandra_ai` package:

 - [@saattrupdan](https://github.com/saattrupdan) (Dan Saattrup Nielsen; saattrupdan@alexandra.dk)
 - [@AJDERS](https://github.com/AJDERS) (Anders Jess Pedersen; anders.j.pedersen@alexandra.dk)

-## The AIAI ecosystem
+## The AlexandraAI ecosystem

-This package is a wrapper around several AIAI packages, each of which is standalone:
+This package is a wrapper around other AlexandraAI packages, each of which is standalone:

-- [AIAI-eval](https://github.com/alexandrainst/AIAI-eval): Evaluation of finetuned models.
+- [AlexandraAI-eval](https://github.com/alexandrainst/AlexandraAI-eval): Evaluation of finetuned models.
-- [AIAI-train](https://github.com/alexandrainst/AIAI-train): Finetuning machine learning models.
-- [AIAI-deploy](https://github.com/alexandrainst/AIAI-deploy): Deployment and monitoring of machine learning models.
-- [AIAI-data](https://github.com/alexandrainst/AIAI-data): Accessing external data sources.
-- [AIAI-anon](https://github.com/alexandrainst/AIAI-anon): Anonymization and pseudonymization of texts.

 ## Project structure

 ```
 .
 ├── .flake8